How does Tearfund work

 Church-Based Community Transformation

 The local church is part of the largest civil society organization on the planet.
 Churches operate in almost every village where Tearfund serves.
-They have been there for years, and will be there for generations to come.
-Local churches have knowledge of the local context and communities, and can promote cultural and social acceptance, justice and equality.
+They have been there for years, and will be for generations to come.
+Churches have knowledge of the local context and communities, and can promote cultural and social acceptance, justice, and equality.

 Tearfund’s international programs in each country are always led by the local church.
 Whether it is Conservation Agriculture, Village Savings Groups, Emergency Relief, Sexual and Gender-Based Violence Recovery or Creation Care programs, the local church always takes the lead.